13 Easy Collage Art Ideas Anyone Can Do (With Designer Tips & Tricks)

 You can replace facial features with objects or if you have a photo of a door or window, you can draw mountains or anything else behind the openings.

-4. Mixed media collage
+4. Mixed media collage ideas

 Ok, I believe that most of my collage work is actually mixed media collage.
 I rarely use only collage elements without paint or pens.
 This just makes things more interesting.
 And not to mention all the possibilities mixed media offers.